openwall/john-packages/docs/configure packages via john-conf.md

 Then connect the 'host' file system to the running container (linking the host current folder to `/home/JtR`).

-You will need add the following option to the `docker run` command line:
+You will need add the following option to the `docker run` command-line:
 ```bash
 -v "$(pwd)":/home/JtR
 ```